 - Attend all scheduled Summer Internship Workshops.

-- Complete and turn in the following documentation: training agreement, wage & hour form.
+- Complete and turn in the following documentation: training agreement and wage & hour form.

 Not completing all necessary requirements for the Summer Internship as stated above, will affect a student's early placement privileges in their senior year.